DenisFlorin15/Typing-Speed-Test/README.md

 # ⌨️ Speed Typing Test App

-An interactive Desktop Application built with Python and Tkinter that measures your typing speed (WPM) and accuracy in real-time.
+An interactive Desktop Application built with Python and Tkinter that measures your typing speed (WPM) and accuracy.
 This project highlights the transition from CLI scripts to Event-Driven Graphical User Interfaces (GUI).

 ## 🖼️ Preview
 ![App Screenshot](Screenshot.png)